 - Line a sheet pan with tin foil or parchment paper (optional, for easier cleanup).
 Top with a wire baking rack (see note 2).
 Spray the rack with nonstick spray.

 - Finely chop the onion and mince the garlic.
 Chop the fresh herbs (to save time, chop enough for both the meatballs and creamy lemon herb sauce).

-- Add the finely chopped onion, minced garlic, egg, ½ c. chopped fresh herbs, breadcrumbs, 1 tsp. salt and ½ tsp. black pepper to a large bowl.
+- Add the finely chopped onion, minced garlic, egg, ½ c. chopped fresh herbs, breadcrumbs, 1 teaspoon salt and ½ teaspoon black pepper to a large bowl.
 Mix together until evenly combined.

 - Add the ground turkey to the bowl and mix with clean hands until evenly combined.

 - Roll the turkey mixture into 1 ¼ inch balls and place on greased wire baking rack.
 You should have about 24 meatballs.

 - Bake in the preheated oven for 15 minutes, or until internal temperature reaches 165 degrees.